Is the five-flow conjecture almost false?: Transfer matrix for flow polynomials of generalised Petersen graphs

-The graphs $G(n,k)$ are clearly bridgeless.
-They are non-planar for all pairs $(n,k)$, except for the case $(3,2)$, and the two sub-families $(p,1)$ and $(2p,2)$ with $p\ge 1$.
-They have girth 8 for $n$ and $k$ sufficiently large.
+The graphs $G(m,k)$ are clearly bridgeless.
+They are non-planar for all pairs $(m,k)$ except for the case $(3,2)$ and the two sub-families $(p,1)$ and $(2p,2)$ with $p\ge 1$.
+They have girth 8 for $m$ and $k$ sufficiently large.
 We have thus a two-parameter family of non-planar cubic graphs with high girth, and based on exhaustive studies of small graphs \cite{HPR} we expect this family to produce large real flow roots.

-{\bf Remark}.
-Note that we do not expect that any of these roots to be $Q=5$.
-In fact, the generalised Petersen graphs satisfy the following
+However, it is easy to see that $Q=5$ is not a flow root: